HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 In the United States, the rapidly growing AI demand is poised to drive data center energy consumption to about <a hreflang="en" href="https://hbr.org/2024/07/the-uneven-distribution-of-ais-environmental-impacts">6% of the nation's total electricity usage in 2026</a>, adding further pressure on grid infrastructures and highlighting the urgent need for sustainable solutions to support continued AI advancement.
 These generative AI initiatives will in turn rapidly increase the size of the web. <a hreflang="en" href="https://www.statista.com/statistics/871513/worldwide-data-created/">Statista estimates 149 zettabytes</a> of internet content were created in 2024.
 In comparison, the years from 2010 to 2018 produced a combined 127.5 zettabytes.

-In short, resources are becoming increasingly scare and expensive.
+In short, resources are becoming increasingly scarce and expensive.
 With Google now prioritising on-page elements, addressing the issue of page weight has become important.
 Reducing unnecessary bloat in websites not only enhances user experience and boosts conversions, but also supports sustainability efforts.

 As highlighted in discussions about web performance in 2024, heavy websites contribute to inequalities in user access and responsiveness, particularly on lower-end devices, widening the "performance inequality gap."
 Alex Russel's series, <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap</a> bring into sharp focus that some of the assumptions that are made on current device performance and capabilities may not be true, and that whilst that devices might be getting more and more powerful, that's not true for everyone, and there's a long tail of users who are negatively impacted by web pages with large payloads.